The Spice Train

 How to add the cranberries:

-An unbaked apple frangipane tart with cranberries.
+An unbaked cranberry apple frangipane tart.

 How to release the tart from the pan:

-You can then slide the tart off the tart pan base and onto a plate using a metal spatula.
+2. Slide the tart off the tart pan base and onto a plate using a metal spatula.

 A baked apple cranberry tart on an upside down bowl.